Rookie QB progress reports: How the 13 drafted look so far

 Round 7, No. 220 overall

 The seventh-round pick from Florida International was the standout of the team's rookie minicamp.
-Pete Carroll remarked afterwards how McGough showed nice arm strength and accuracy in addition to the mobility that the Seahawks had already seen plenty of on his college tape.
+Pete Carroll remarked afterward how McGough showed nice arm strength and accuracy in addition to the mobility the Seahawks had already seen plenty of on his college tape.
 The usual qualifiers apply.
 It was only a three-day minicamp with no veterans and no shoulder pads (those have been the only practices open to the media so far).
-McGough still has a lot to prove in order to unseat Austin Davis as Russell Wilson's backup, but he's off to a nice start. -- Brady Henderson
+McGough still has a lot to prove to unseat Austin Davis as Russell Wilson's backup, but he's off to a nice start. -- Brady Henderson

 Logan Woodside, Cincinnati Bengals